aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/accessebility-tagged-pdf/working-with-table-in-tagged-pdfs/_index.md

 type: docs
 weight: 40
 url: /net/working-with-table-in-tagged-pdfs/
-description: This article explains how to works with table in Tagged PDF docuument with Aspose.PDF for .NET.
+description: This article explains how to works with table in Tagged PDF document with Aspose.PDF for .NET.
 ---

 ## Create Table in Tagged PDF